-A DAY IN THE LIFE OF MARIE NIPPER, THE DIRECTOR OF ARKEN MUSEUM As told to Oliver Enné Photography by Lasse Dearman She's allowed artists to spray paint the walls of the museum, and she believes art should be playful and fun.
+She's inspired an artist to spray paint the walls of the museum, and she believes art should be playful and fun.
 We talked to Marie Nipper, the director of ARKEN Museum of Contemporary Art, about what her typical day looks like.
-It turns out, there is no such thing, The morning It's surprisingly easy to get to the southern part of Copenhagen.
-If you take a train from Copenhagen Central Station, you'll arrive in Ishøj within 15 minutes.
+It turns out, there is no such thing.
+The scenic commute It's surprisingly easy to get to the southern part of Copenhagen.
+If you take a train from Copenhagen Central Station, you'll arrive in Ishøj within 15 minutes where ARKEN is located.
 Once I get off the train, I just have to decide whether to take the bus to the museum or to walk.
 I prefer to walk.
 A few years ago, we installed signature red lamps by artist Jeppe Hein, and if you follow them, they guide you straight to the museum.
 On the way, you pass through the urban area by the station, then by small family houses built in the 1970s, and finally into the natural area by the beach.
 As you get closer, you can see ARKEN in the distance.
 The building itself was designed to resemble a ship, standing out and contrasting with the beautiful nature surrounding it.
-As you approach the museum. you will walk past installations by Olafur Eliasson and Elmgreen & Dragset.
-Oftentimes, visitors will make their way around the museum to take in the artworks in the sculpture garden that surrounds it before entering.
+As you approach the museum, you will walk past installations by Olafur Eliasson and Elmgreen & Dragset.
+Oftentimes, visitors will make their way around the museum to take in the artworks in the sculpture garden that surrounds it before entering the museum.
 I really love that.

-Arriving at Arken I like to get in around 8 in the morning.
-From my office, I can look straight out into nature and at the sculptures.
-I like to follow the seasons from here: it's always beautiful, but I think winter is my favourite time of year when the sun sets over the snow.
+My day at ARKEN From my office, I can look straight out into nature and at the sculptures.
+I like to follow the seasons from here; it's always beautiful, but I think winter is my favourite time of year when the sun sets over the snow.
 When I'm not doing that, my day consists of working on my laptop and attending meetings.
-Obviously, no two days are the same, but a huge part of my iob is planning the year, making sure the museum is engaging for locals and visitors, talking to artists, and everything of that nature.
+Obviously, no two days are the same, but a huge part of my job is planning the year, making sure the museum is engaging for locals and visitors, talking to artists and everything of that nature.
 We recently underwent a transformation from being a museum of modern art to a museum of contemporary art.
-Currently, we're in the process of asking ourselves what that kind of museum should feel. look, and smell like.
+Currently, we're in the process of asking ourselves what that kind of museum should feel, look and smell like.
 We want to make sure a visit to ARKEN feels completely unique compared to any other museum in the country.
-Architecturally. the museum is different from anything else with its unique shape which makes installing works tricky, but also thrilling.
+Architecturally, the museum is different from anything else with its unique shape which makes installing works tricky, but also thrilling.
 One of the rooms in the museum is the longest exhibition room in any museum in Denmark.
-One of the ways we utilise that is by installing very large art installations from international artists who often see it as a thrilling challenge to create art that works specifically within that space.
+A way in which we utilise that is by installing very large art installations from international artists who often see it as a interesting challenge to create art that works specifically within that space.